Untitled design (5)

 Determine your length-of-stay

 Are you planning to move out of your current home any time soon?
 If so, think about which projects would increase your home value, and start there.
-This will help make your house easier to sell or increase the value.
-This ensures that the renovations you prioritize will benefit you over the long-term.
+This will help make your house easier to sell or increase its value.
+This ensures that the renovations you prioritize will benefit you over the long term.

 Consider seasonality